 - if you have been affected seek immediate medical advice

 - if your animal has been affected seek immediate veterinary advice

-- keep any remaining product in a safe place in case a sample is required
+- keep any remaining product in a safe place in case a sample is required by the registration holder

 - contact the APVMA to report the incident, but please note that the APVMA does not provide medical or veterinary advice.

 The following definition of an adverse experience is to be used by product registration holders when determining what information should be submitted to us.
 The definition is descriptive rather than prescriptive because it is almost impossible to provide a complete list of what constitutes an adverse experience.
 This leaves the definition open to some interpretation; however, we consider that what should be included in this definition is fairly straightforward.
 An adverse experience is:

 An unintended or unexpected effect on plants, plant products, animals, human beings or the environment, or lack of efficacy associated with the use of an agricultural chemical product when used according to label instructions.